 - He Has Set Us Free from carrying out the desires of the flesh and to walk by His Spirit.

 - But I say, walk by the Spirit, and you will not carry out the desire of the flesh, (5:16).

-- He Has Set Us Free from the law to bear His fruit.
+- He Has Set Us Free to bear His fruit.